jellyfin/jellyfin-packaging/README.md

 ### Debian/Ubuntu Packages

-* Unified packages build: this entire repo is the "source" and the source package is named "jellyfin".
+* Unified package build: this entire repo is the "source" and the source package is named "jellyfin".

    This was chosen to simplify the source package system and simplify building.
 Now, there is only a single "jellyfin" source package rather than 2.
 There may be more in the future as other repos might be included (e.g. "jellyfin-ffmpeg", "jellyfin-vue", etc.)